 Along with wireframes, you may hear such terms as mockups and prototypes.
 They are different things but still often confused and used as synonyms.
 It would be incorrect to say that these concepts have nothing in common.
 In fact, they are just different stages of the design process.

 The next stage is a mockup or a high-fidelity wireframe.
 A mockup is an upgraded version of the previous type.
 It is a much more detailed presentation of the future application.
-On the mockup, you’ll see colors, pictures, text, and other details but you still won’t be able to somehow interact with it.
+On the mockup, you’ll see colors, pictures, text, and other details, but you still won’t be able to somehow interact with it.
 No elements are functional and clickable.
-The use of the best mobile app mockup tools will help to deliver a clear understanding of how the app will look to a customer, while wireframes sometimes might be a little confusing.
+The use of the best mobile app mockup tools will help to deliver a clear understanding of how the app will look to a customer, while wireframes might sometimes be a little confusing.
 Following the same example, the mockup is:

-Why Use Wireframing Tools
+Why Use App Wireframing Tools

-Sometimes, such a stage as wireframing is skipped for some reason but it isn’t a wise decision if you want to spend less time and financial resources for the development.
+Sometimes, such a stage as wireframing is skipped for some reason, but it isn’t a wise decision if you want to spend less time and financial resources for the development.
 Let’s outline the most important reasons to wireframe mobile applications.

 Usability testing.
-In case if wireframes weren’t used in the project when it comes to testing, the app is already visually designed.
+In case wireframes weren’t used in the project when it comes to testing, the app is already visually designed.
 It keeps testers from objectively estimating the app’s ease of use, unlike the wireframes.
-When all you see is black and white boxes, you’ll more likely understand how successful the feature and navigation placement is, naming of links, conversion paths, and the overall user experience.
+When all you see is black and white boxes, you’ll more likely understand how successful the feature and navigation placement is, the naming of links, conversion paths, and the overall user experience.

 Scalability estimation.
 This point is extremely important for those who develop solutions with a large amount of content.
 Wireframes help to estimate beforehand how flexible, scalable, and easy to update the app will be.

 Reducing development time and cost.
-It may sound easier to skip the wireframing stage but in the long run, it’ll save a lot of time for remaking visual design, changing the app’s architecture, which leads to a great amount of programming work, and many other aspects.
+It may sound easier to skip the wireframing stage, but in the long run, it’ll save a lot of time for remaking visual design, changing the app’s architecture, which leads to a great amount of programming work, and many other aspects.

-Altogether, if wireframing seems like a waste of time to you, it is better once to try it to make sure that eventually, it will benefit the project resources a lot.
+Altogether, if wireframing seems like a waste of time to you, it is better once to try it to make sure that, eventually, it will benefit the project resources a lot.

-MOBILE APP WIREFRAMING SOFTWARE
+MOBILE APP WIREFRAMING TOOLS

 Figma mobile wireframe toolkit is a vector editor.
 It is most often used for creating prototypes but those who build wireframes apply it in the working process as well.
 It is initially a web tool with some offline features available on different platforms.
 This is, by the way, the first advantage of Figma: the only requirement to the operating system is the possibility to run a web browser, and almost any OS provides it.
-Real-time collaborations save a lot of time for remaking some parts of work.
-Collaboration tools in a browser don’t differ much thus, knowledge of Google Docs or Spreadsheets, for example, helps to master collaboration in Figma.
-The interface is pretty much the same: in the top right corner there are avatars of those who are working with the document at the exact moment, there is also a cursor that shows what exactly a person is doing, and other inherent features of Google collaborative tools.
+Real-time collaborations save a lot of time for remaking some parts of the work.
+Collaboration tools in a browser don’t differ much; thus, knowledge of Google Docs or Spreadsheets, for example, helps to master collaboration in Figma.
+The interface is pretty much the same: in the top right corner, there are avatars of those who are working with the document at the exact moment, there is also a cursor that shows what exactly a person is doing and other inherent features of Google collaborative tools.
 Figma also provides real-time updating of the files pasted in third-party tools.

 MockPlus is a cross-platform app mockup tool for creating impressive designs fastly and easily.
 It is suitable for designing mobile, desktop, and web applications.
 It allows creating interactive links between different pages of an app and customizing each element of the file, such as templates, pictures, widgets, etc. MockPlus provides QR-code scanning for previewing mockups and prototypes on various devices.
-As for sharing and previewing, with MockPlus, different options are available: a file can be sent via email, a unique code, etc. MockPlus contains more than 3000 of built-in components that can be placed in any part of a file with a simple drag-and-drop method.
+As for sharing and previewing, with MockPlus, different options are available: a file can be sent via email, a unique code, etc. MockPlus contains more than 3000 built-in components that can be placed in any part of a file with a simple drag-and-drop method.
 It has three types of subscriptions: individual (for $199/year), team ($999/year), and enterprise ($4999/year).
-The price for the enterprise subscription may seem unreasonable at first but it allows sharing the license among 30 users.
-HTML previewing sometimes may be unstable but in this case, other options are available.
+The price for the enterprise subscription may seem unreasonable at first, but it allows sharing the license among 30 users.
+HTML previewing may sometimes be unstable, but in this case, other options are available.

 Wireframing is undoubtedly important, and skipping this stage is hindsight.
-Designers should pay enough attention to this pre-development stage, and using the best mockup tools helps to perform work on the high level, which in the long run leads to great user experience and impressive and functional designs.
+Designers should pay enough attention to this pre-development stage, and using the best mockup tools helps to perform work on a high level, which in the long run leads to great user experience and impressive and functional designs.

-What are Wireframing tools?
+What are some popular app wireframing tools?